-- Category #7: Sales (the management of customer relationships, generating leads and closing sales, need/problem evaluation, cold calling, loyalty programs, or professional salesforce plans/pay). - Category #8: Innovations (the research and development of new products/services to improve benefits, new processes to increase efficiency, or new market opportunities to grow the business). - Category #9: Investments (the pursuit of external funding sources (e.g. loans, grants, equity) to invest in projects that can increase business performance and expansion). - Category #10: Partnerships (the development of strategic partnerships (e.g. trade associations, global distributors or suppliers, standard boards, endorsements) to enhance reputation and reach). - Higher scores on this composite mean the owner spends more time on growthfocused activities for the business. - [Followup1: C3A_1 to C3A_13, which includes 13 categories of time use.] - 2.
-In addition, two other questions will be used to measure the proportion of time that the owner spent on 'growth-focused' activities during the previous two weeks.
-We will take an average of the following two questions to construct this composite measure: - The percentage of time spent on externally focused activities in the last two weeks.
-[Followup1: C3B] - The percentage of time spent on future focused activities in the last two weeks.
-[Followup1: C3C] - Composite = average of (C3B and C3C)
+- Category #8: Innovations (the research and development of new products/services to improve benefits, new processes to increase efficiency, or new market opportunities to grow the business). - Category #9: Investments (the pursuit of external funding sources (e.g. loans, grants, equity) to invest in projects that can increase business performance and expansion). - Category #10: Partnerships (the development of strategic partnerships (e.g. trade associations, global distributors or suppliers, standard boards, endorsements) to enhance reputation and reach). - Higher scores on this composite mean the owner spends more time on growth-focused activities for the business. - [Followup2: Section 3 Q5_1-10, which includes the five 'growth' focused categories.]